defc0n1/super-pacman/en/ch2.md

 ![Basic structure](img/ch2/mainstructure.png)

+*Note : It is easier to set the global settings for the sprite and tilemap assets (16px/unit instead of 100) before to create them and avoid to change the pixels per unit for each after.*

 #### Global script

 The global script will contain most of the game datas and global function that we need for all our others script to interact with each other.
 We make it blank as it won't contain no Class.